-This discovery is one party’s written factual statement served to the opposing legal team who then must deny, accept, or object to the statement.
+This discovery is one party’s recorded factual statement served to the opposing legal team, who then must object to, deny, or accept the statement.
 If the party who received the statement of admission fails to respond within 30 days, a judge will deem it as admitted.

-Any out-of-court testimony that is recorded and transcribed by a courtroom reporter for later use in court or discovery purposes is known as a deposition.
-It is an essential step in discovery because it helps to capture the basis of the lawsuit and even the most minute details.
+Any out-of-court testimony recorded and transcribed by a courtroom reporter for later use in court or discovery purposes is known as a deposition.
+It is an essential step in discovery because it helps capture the basis of the lawsuit and even the most minute details.

 If the case proceeds to trial, the video recording or transcript of the deposition can be used to dispute or corroborate a testimony.